“I am the Vine. You are the branches,” said the Lord Jesus Christ. John 15:5.

 Indeed, worship is where Christians divide, and rightly so.
 Ultimately, denominations exist because of the God-given right to worship Him according to His will, and Christians must have the freedom to worship God according to their conscientious understanding of His Word.
 Their conscience cannot be coerced in so important a matter, because of the right of private judgment and of conscientious worship of God.

 There are different ideas about the worship of God and false worship has always been the devil’s way of denying the blessing of heaven by encouraging God-dishonouring worship and idolatry.
-Purity of worship was analysed in detail in the 16th century Reformation but it was abandoned in the 19th century, ignored and forgotten in the 20th century and almost unheard of in the 21st century.
+Purity of worship was analysed in detail in the 16th-century Reformation but it was abandoned in the 19th century, ignored and forgotten in the 20th century and almost unheard of in the 21st century.
 Anything goes in many quarters nowadays.
+They will discover eventually that God does not think so.

 Working as a body